hjr3/cadence/README.md

     DISC-89
     ATASKS-3

 If there is a problem logging the work, Cadence will show the error detail.
 It will continue logging subsequent entries in the work log.

-Example
+Example:

     # php bin/cadence.php
     Failed to record time for BOGUS-100